 The coelacanth is a fundamental part of our history, as it was out of the African Coelacanth Ecosystem Programme (ACEP) that the Sustainable Seas Trust originated.

-At that time, ACEP was operating in the Western Indian Ocean with partners in Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles and Tanzania.
+At that time, ACEP operated in the Western Indian Ocean with partners in Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles and Tanzania.
 It was felt by these countries that Africa’s coastlines were being devastated due to either need or lack of knowledge about sustainable resources.

-As a result of the coelacanth programme and Dr Ribbink’s leadership, we still have very strong ties with our Western Indian Ocean neighbours (see WIOMSA).
+As a result of the coelacanth programme and Dr Ribbink’s leadership, we still have very strong ties with our Western Indian Ocean neighbours.

 SST is a registered international charitable trust (IT 2203/2006), Public Benefit Organisation (PBO No: 930022444) and Not-for-Profit Organisation (NPO No: 078-120-NPO).
 We are registered and administered by Nedgroup Trust and operate exclusively for charitable, scientific, educational, socio-economic and philanthropic purposes.
 Our funding comes primarily from governments, the corporate sector (including the plastics industry), multi-lateral donors, foundations and public donations.